top of page

 You will need a good internet connection either using mobile data or wifi.

-💡 Top tip - Always check that the internet speed is up to date!
+💡 Top tip - Always check that our internet speed is up to date!
 Sometimes, having a poor wifi connection can really bring down the quality we experience on video calls.
-Broadband Savvy has a simple guide on how we can improve our internet speed
+Broadband Savvy has a simple guide on how we can improve our internet speed.

 intermediates